Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 Outside of dice rolls, your two Themes also grant narrative permissions on a case by case basis.
 For example, consider a character with the Mythos Theme of "Amaterasu, Goddess of the Sun."
 She might easily be able to produce a flashlight-style effect with a snap of her fingers — no roll required.

-Groups should make decisions about what a character can and can't do based on the fiction and established precedent — as understood and agreed by all players and not just the GM.
+Groups should make decisions about what a character can and can't do based on the fiction and precedent — as understood and agreed by all players and not just the GM.
 If unsure, make a ruling to keep things moving, but definitely revisit the topic during downtime to make sure everyone is on the same page going forward.

 ## Stress Costs